Easter Islanders seek outside help for iconic statues 'leprosy'

 “I imagine that in a century more these Moai will basically be rectangular figures,” Tahira Edmunds, adviser to Chile’s National Forestry Corporation (CONAF) who has worked on cleaning the sculptures to remove the lichen, told Reuters during a visit to the island last month.

-Archaeologist Sonia Haoa, an Easter Island native, is compiling an inventory of its heritage, including the Moai.
+Sonia Haoa, an archaeologist and Easter Island native, is compiling an inventory of its heritage, including the Moai.
 He estimates that about 70 percent of the more than 1,000 statues are affected by lichens.

-While the deterioration can appear shocking to visitors who flock to the remote volcanic island, some 3,500 kilometers (2,200 miles) from mainland Chile, Haoa said it was still possible to save them, through laborious cleaning and coating with sealant chemicals to curb moisture and prevent the porous volcanic rock from collapsing.
+While the deterioration can appear shocking to visitors who flock to the remote volcanic island, located some 3,500 kilometers (2,200 miles) from mainland Chile, Haoa said it was still possible to save them, through laborious cleaning and coating with sealant chemicals to curb moisture and prevent the porous volcanic rock from collapsing.

-The most famous Moai groupings, such as the Ahu Tongariki, 15 statues arranged along a platform by the sea, and those scattered around the Ranu Raraku quarry, source of the stone, are already being cared for by heritage experts and the indigenous community’s administrators of the Easter Island tourism park.
+The most famous Moai groupings, such as the Ahu Tongariki, 15 statues arranged along a platform by the sea, and those scattered around the Ranu Raraku quarry, the source of the stone, are already being cared for by heritage experts and the indigenous community’s administrators of the Rapa Nui National Park.

-But the island has at least 30,000 archaeological sites spread across its 166 square kilometers, most of which are exposed to the environment.
+But the island has at least 30,000 archaeological sites spread across its 166 square kilometers (64.1 square miles), most of which are exposed to the environment.

 To protect all the statues could cost as much as $500 million, and international help will be needed, according to local authorities and experts.

-“You will never be able to entirely prevent the impact of time or the weather but you can hold it back, so that more people can see them first,” Haoa told Reuters.
+“You will never be able to entirely prevent the impact of time or the weather, but you can hold it back, so that more people can see them first,” Haoa told Reuters.

 With no government fund specifically dedicated to preserving the island’s heritage, the community allocates a large part of its income from tourism to repair and protection measures.
-Nonetheless, they say, resources are scarce.

 The mayor of Easter Island has come up with an innovative solution: seeking royalty payments from nations whose explorers took some of Easter Island’s statues into their possession centuries ago.